The Latest on Digital Health Passports for Business Travel

 A few weeks ago we explored the idea of digital vaccine - or health - passports as a factor in the return to international travel.
 Now President Biden recently signed an Executive Order that requires all incoming passengers to the US to have a negative COVID test taken within 72 hours of departure.
 With that news and the COVID vaccine rollout underway, it appears that digital health passports could play a vital role in returning to international travel.
 At the very least, conversations around them have certainly been pushed to the forefront.

-Here’s what you should know about digital health passports and what they mean for the return to travel.
+As conversations around vaccine and digital health passports continue, here’s what you should know about digital vaccine passports and what they mean for the return to travel.

 What is a digital health passport and how do they work?